dorian-strawberrypie/markdown-cv/index.md

 ---
 layout: cv
-title: Dorianův CV
+title: Dorian's CV
 ---
 # J. Dorian Charbulák
-Bc. student FIT ČVUT - Manažerská informatika, ročník 2001
+Student of the Faculty for Information Technology in Czech Technical University in Prague, born 2001

 <div id="webaddress">
 <a href="https://twitter.com/charbulakdorian">Twitter</a>